Bijai Garh

 Bijai Garh, also known as Vijayamandirgarh or Bijaigarh, is a fort located in Bharatpur district.
 It is situated on Damdama Hill, an extension of the Aravalli Range and overlooking the town of Bayana.
-The fort was founded in the early 11th century AD by the Jadaun Rajput king Vijayapal of Karauli, with an inscription dated c.1043 AD explicitly crediting him for its construction.
-Over the centuries Bijai Garh passed through many hands.
+The fort was built by the Jadaun Rajput ruler Bijai Pal in the 11th century, and came under the control of various rulers over the centuries.
 It was captured by Ghaznavid and Ghurid armies, later by Delhi Sultanate and Mughal rulers, and mentioned by Babur and Akbar in their chronicles.
-The fort’s enclosure contains ancient temple ruins, medieval gateways, and notable artifacts such as a Gupta-period inscribed pillar.
+The fort's enclosure contains ancient temple ruins, medieval gateways, and notable artifacts such as a Gupta-period inscribed pillar.
 Bijaigarh contains several old temples and red stones pillars bearing an Inscription of Vishnuvardhan Feudatory of Samudragupta.

 Today the site and several its adjacent monuments are protected by the Archaeological Survey of India (ASI) as a Monuments of National Importance.
-It is approximately 25km from the nearest city, Hindaun.
-The fort was built by Jadaun Rajput king Vijayapal in 1040 CE.
+It is approximately 25 km from the nearest city, Hindaun.

 History

+According to the 1043 CE Bayana inscription of king Vijaypala (Bijai Pal), he built the fort of Bijaigarh, also known as Vijayagarh of Vijay-Mandir-garh, at Shripat (Bayana) around 1040-1041 CE.
+He bore the title Parama-bhattaraka, and belonged to the Yaduvanshi Jadaun clan of Rajputs.

-The origins of Bayana (ancient Sripatha) are not well documented, but the history of Bijai Garh begins with its founding by Vijayapala (Bijai Pal) of the Jadon clan.
-An inscribed Sanskrit record dated 1043 AD in one of the fort’s temple.
-The fort was built in 1040 AD.
-Traditional genealogies cite that Bijai Pal as a 88^{th} descendant of the Lord Krishna.
-The fort (also called Vijayamandir Garh, meaning "Mandir of Victory|) was built on a rocky eminence 2 miles southwest of the town center, dominating the plains.
+Traditional genealogies cite that Bijai Pal as a 88th descendant of the Lord Krishna.
+The fort (also called Vijayamandir Garh, meaning "Mandir of Victory") was built on a rocky eminence 2 miles southwest of the town center, dominating the plains.

 Bijai Pal’s own reign ended after battle with Masʿūd (Salar), a nephew of Mahmud of Ghazni, around the middle of the 11th century.
 Masʿūd’s forces briefly took Bayana, but local Rajputs soon recaptured the hill fort.

-In 1047 AD, the Ghurid general Abu Bakr of Kandahar took control over the fort.
+In 1047, the Ghurid general Abu Bakr of Kandahar took control over the fort.
 Abu Bakr established his tomb in the vicinity of Bayana.
 Later the fort falls under the dynasties which ruled Delhi.
 In 1196 CE, the fort and Bayana surrendered to Muhammad of Ghor during his conquest of northern India.
 Subsequently it remained a strategic outpost of the Delhi Sultanate.
 Sikandar Lodi captured Bayana in 1492, and in 1526 Babur reported it as "one of the most famous forts in India".
 His son Humayun took the fort from the Lodi governor in 1535.
 The Mughal-era chronicles (Ain-i-Akbari) note that Bayana was once the capital of a province and that the fort contained many buildings, underground chambers and a tall tower.
-In Akbar’s reign Bayana served as a regional military station and prison, but by the late 16th century it was reduced to a pargana (subdivision) under Agra, and its importance declined.
+In Akbar's reign Bayana served as a regional military station and prison, but by the late 16th century it was reduced to a pargana (subdivision) under Agra, and its importance declined.
 Under subsequent states (Sur, Maratha, Bharatpur Jat), the fort remained occupied or garrisoned intermittently, but no major new construction is recorded.